North Bull Island, Co Dublin

 Overview

-The island is a product of 19th‑century engineering.
-To deepen the River Liffey’s shipping channel, the North Bull Wall was constructed between 1820 and 1825 under engineer George Halpin, following Captain William Bligh’s 1801 survey.
-The wall created a Venturi‑effect flow that deepened the channel from 1.8 m to 4.8 m and forced sand to accumulate on its leeward side, gradually forming the island we see today – a process that began around 1825 and continues.
+The island is largely a product of deliberate 19th-century engineering.
+To improve navigation into Dublin Port, the River Liffey’s shipping channel needed deepening.
+Following Captain William Bligh’s 1801 survey, engineer George Halpin designed and oversaw the construction of the North Bull Wall between 1820 and 1825.
+The wall created a Venturi effect, accelerating tidal flow and scouring the channel from 1.8 metres to 4.8 metres deep.
+The displaced sand accumulated on the wall’s leeward side, gradually building the landmass we walk on today – a process that began in 1825 and continues to this day.

 What to See & Do